 Little River County Race War (1899)

-White children and parents gathered around a hanged Black man
+White children and parents gathered around a hanged Black man|Newspaper clipping|Colored Map of Little River County (Public Domain)|Lynching Memorial

-Scene of a lynch at Clinton, Alabama, August 1891
+Scene of a lynch at Clinton

 Courtesy New York Public Library Digital Collections

 The Little River County Race War began in March 1899 in southwestern Arkansas and quickly spilled over into neighboring northeastern Texas after an African American man named General Duckett murdered a white planter, James Stockton, at his home on March 18, 1899.
 After hiding in the Red River bottoms, Duckett surrendered on March 21, 1899.
-After the surrender, the Sheriff took him to the crime scene near Rocky Comfort in Little River County and escorted him to Richmond, the county seat.
+After the surrender, the Sheriff took him to the crime scene near Rocky Comfortย in Little River County and escorted him to Richmond, the county seat.
 In some accounts, a white mob which was estimated at around 200, took Duckett from the Sheriff and hanged him.
 Before he was lynched, he allegedly confessed to murdering Stockton according to these accounts.

 Other local newspapers reported that some African Americans who disapproved of Duckett murdering Stockton, participating in the lynching but refused to bury his body.
 Some reports explained that the lynching of Duckett occurred at the exact location where he murdered Stockton.

-When the murder of Stockton by Duckett occurred, it was rumored that a black insurrection was being planned.
-According to those rumors, around thirty African Americans plotted to kill white people.
+When the murder of Stockton by Duckett occurred, it was rumored that a black insurrection was being planned.ย According to those rumors, around thirty African Americans plotted to kill white people.
 According to newspaper accounts, all those in the plot were said to be known to authorities.
 In response, small parties of white men numbering around twenty-five to fifty went around finding and lynching African Americans suspected of being involved in the plot.

 Colored Map of Little River County (Public Domain)